 McDonald's Egg McMuffin recipe can easily be replicated in your own home, and can just as easily be used to make the Sausage McMuffin with Egg too!

-McDonald's Egg McMuffin recipe uses Canadian bacon, however if you wish to cook up the Sausage McMuffin with Egg, you will just substitute breakfast sausage instead.
-Form the sausage into a large flat circle and cook in a skillet.
+- Canadian bacon - McDonald's Egg McMuffin recipe uses Canadian bacon, however, if you wish to cook up a Sausage Egg McMuffin, you will just substitute breakfast sausage instead.
+Form the sausage patties into large flat circles and cook in a skillet.
 The patty will shrink as it cooks, so make sure you start with a patty larger than the English muffin.

 - 1 slice lean Canadian bacon

 - 1 large egg

 - Lightly toast the English muffin until the interior beings to turn golden brown and then butter the inside of each slice.

 - While the English muffin is toasting spray your egg ring with cooking spray and place it in a lightly buttered nonstick skillet on medium heat.